 How much did Kong influence your decision to try out competitive play?

 (LeaveKongAlone in the booth.
-The yawning player in the corner is Kong.)
+Yawning in the corner seat is Kong.)

 Ezz: “I don’t think I’ve ever heard of an all-female Heroes of the Storm team before mYi’s announcement, so it was very interesting news.
 I always envied how League of Legends has enough female teams to run a regular all-female league.
 I once tried to compete in a HotS tournament with an all-female roster… it did not go well.
 I don’t think Korea will ever have a sponsored female HotS team.
 I envy EU.”

-Could you describe for us your style of play?
+How would you describe your style of play?

 Ezz: “I used to play Jaina a lot back when I first started playing Heroes of the Storm in April 2015; I guess I always preferred heroes that rely on landing abilities for damage, such as mages.
 My style of play… I’d say that I play really aggressively in teamfights, sometimes too aggressively, even though I play ranged assassin.
 I always had a bit of an ego… erm… okay, a huge ego, when it comes to games.
 I hate backing off.”